silarsis/assistant/README.md

   * Can Google and do self-feedback in the way auto-gpt does
   * Pluggable models and a clear abstraction for them in the code, for future extensibility
   * A longer-term memory and the ability to use that memory with local models (ie. sidestep the current API limits)
+  * Visual inputs from a camera and image recognition

 Beyond the above, this repo is for experimentation and to help me understand things like fine-tuning and in-context learning